 \subsection{Conditional Motion Diffusion}

-Let $\{x_t\}_{t=0}^T$ denote a general Markov noising process where $x_0$ represents the true data samples.
-In the unconditional case, the forward diffusion transitions are denoted as:
+Let $\{y_t\}_{t=0}^T$ denote a general Markov noising process where $y_0$ represents the true data samples.
+The forward unconditional diffusion transitions are denoted as:

-where $\{\alpha_t\}_{t=1}^T \in (0,1)$ control the noise level, and can either be fixed \cite{DBLP:conf/nips/HoJA20} or learned \cite{DBLP:journals/corr/abs-2107-00630}.
-In order to estimate the true data distribution, the parameterized reverse diffusion process is constructed to progressively denoise the corrupted data samples $x_T$ from $t=T$ to $t=0$:
+where $\{\alpha_t\}_{t=0}^T \in [0,1]$ control the noise level, and can either be fixed \cite{DBLP:conf/nips/HoJA20} or learned \cite{DBLP:journals/corr/abs-2107-00630}.
+To estimate the true data distribution, the reverse diffusion process is constructed to progressively denoise the corrupted data samples $y_t$ from $t=T$ to $t=1$ as: